savonet/book/video.md

 You generally also want to set the bitrate by passing the `b` argument in bits per second (e.g. `b="2000k"`).
-Typical bitrates for streaming, depending on the the resolution, at 25 frames per second, are
+Typical bitrates for streaming, depending on the resolution, at 25 frames per second, are

  Resolution   Bitrate
 -----------  --------